 Earth, if you think about it, is not a punishment.
 It’s an opportunity to change and grow.
 By the time we arrive here, we have worked our way up from whatever level of darkness we landed in after the Fall.
 Because note, not everyone fell to the same depth.

 Once we start coming to Earth, we have already gained some access to our inner light, or Higher Self.
 At the same time, if we’re here—unless we are a saint—we also have some Lower Self aspects to work on.
-In other words, we have some inner housecleaning to do.
+We have some inner housecleaning to do.

 A good way to see where our work is, is to look at our inner reactions during our interactions with others.
 The Pathwork Guide calls these our emotional reactions.
 What sets us off?